 - We organized our experiments as follows: The first two hundred reactions were noted without further conditions.
-The reaction-time was measured with a 1/s-second stop-watch, which we started on the accented syllable of the stimulus-word and stopped on the uttering of the reaction.2 We do not, of course, presume to have in any way measured complicated psychological times by this simple procedure.
+The reaction-time was measured with a 1/s-second stop-watch, which we started on the accented syllable of the stimulus-word and stopped on the uttering of the reaction.
+We do not, of course, presume to have in any way measured complicated psychological times by this simple procedure.
 We were merely concerned with establishing a general idea of a roughly average reaction-time which is in many cases not without importance, being very often of value in the classification of reactions. - After two hundred reactions, these were as far as possible classified, with the help of the subjects.
 With educated subjects this was always done; with uneducated subjects, who only rarely have any capacity for introspection, it was of course impossible.
 We had to limit ourselves to having the connection explained in particularly striking associations.
-The results of the experiment were divided into a first and second hundred and these were written down separately.
+The results of the experiment were divided into a first and second hundred and - 2 A later paper will report on time-measurements.
+The times were not measured in all subjects.
+[See below, "The Reaction-time Ratio in the Association Experiment."]

+these were written down separately.
 During the experiment the psychic state of the subject was as far as possible established, both objectively and subjectively.
 If for any reason physiological fatigue occurred, we waited till the next day before doing the second experimental series.
 With the educated subjects fatigue almost never occurred during the first experiment, so that we could continue at once with the second series in nearly every case.